watermint/toolbox/docs/commands/dropbox-team-teamfolder-partial-replication.md

 # dropbox team teamfolder partial replication

-Partial team folder replication to another team (Irreversible operation)
+Selectively replicate team folder contents to another team, enabling flexible content migration (Irreversible operation)

+Copies selected subfolders or files from team folders rather than entire structures.
+Useful for creating targeted backups, extracting project deliverables, or migrating specific content.
+More efficient than full replication when only portions are needed.

 # Security